 This is one of the best recreational lakes in the Dallas area.

-The fact that this lake offers lake access in numerous places makes it easy and fun to enjoy a day out on the water at this east Texas lake.
+This lake offers lake access in numerous places, making it easy and fun to enjoy a day out on the water at this east Texas lake.

-Here you will see people enjoying boating, fishing, jet skiing, and more.
+Here, people enjoy boating, fishing, jet skiing, and more.

 Lake Bridgeport